Therapy with Dr Lawrence Howells, Clinical Psychologist

 Problems with relationships: e.g. difficulties forming or maintaining relationships, difficulties with identity (e.g. relationship with the self), frequent conflict, relationship difficulties.

 When choosing a therapy and a therapist it is important to ensure that they are appropriately qualified to deliver the intervention they are offering and that they abide by the standards and codes of conduct relevant to these therapies.
 Dr Howells is registered with the British Psychological Society (BPS) and the Health and Care Professions Council (HCPC), which means he can practise as a clinical psychologist.
 He is accredited by the British Association for Behavioural and Cognitive Psychotherapies (BABCP), which means that he is appropriately qualified to deliver high quality Cognitive Behavioural Therapy (CBT).
-He is accredited by the Association for Cognitive Analytic Therapy (ACAT), which means that he is appropriately qualified to deliever high quality Cognitive Analytic Therapy (CAT).
-He is also trained in Eye Movement Desensitisation Reprocessing (EMDR) and is working towards accreditation by EMDR-Europe.
+He is accredited by the Association for Cognitive Analytic Therapy (ACAT), which means that he is appropriately qualified to deliver high quality Cognitive Analytic Therapy (CAT).
+He is also trained in Eye Movement Desensitisation Reprocessing (EMDR) and is accredited by EMDR-Europe.

 Dr Howells’ therapeutic approach therefore draws upon all of this experience, which means that he can provide choice in relation to therapy, using the approach that best suits the individual and their difficulties.